arkworks-rs/algebra/ff/README.md

 This crate contains two types of traits:

 - `Field` traits: These define interfaces for manipulating field elements, such as addition, multiplication, inverses, square roots, and more.
-- Field Parameters: holds the parameters defining the field in question.
+- Field `Config`s: specifies the parameters defining the field in question.
 For extension fields, it also provides additional functionality required for the field, such as operations involving a (cubic or quadratic) non-residue used for constructing the field (`NONRESIDUE`).

 The available field traits are: